Juan-Carlos-D/Juan-Carlos-D/README.md

 🌱 My journey originated in public health, where I discovered my passion for the intersection of health and technology, driving my desire to bridge these fields.

-🤖 Currently expanding my proficiency in AI and Algorithm Engineering.
+🤖 Currently expanding my proficiency in Machine Learning and Database Management Systems.

 🎒 On a mission to augment my skills and secure an internship role to contribute and expand my knowledge.